PACE Interview | Solicitors for PACE Interviews

 Call Us For An Initial 10 Minutes Free Advice

 The person attending the PACE interview is entitled to attend with a Solicitor / Legal Representative.
 The advantage of attending with a lawyer is that the lawyer will firstly obtain disclosure from the Police / Regulator as to the allegation and will then advise the suspect accordingly.
 The advice receive before the commencement of the interview is crucial as it will set the tone and foundation of the case, should the matter progress into a prosecution.
 Obtaining robust and specialist legal advice from the outset can result in the police / regulatory investigation not progressing beyond the interview stage.

 Our lawyers have on many occasions, provided advice to clients which has resulted in the prosecution being discontinued.

 Our solicitors are available to represent individuals and companies throughout England and Wales on a Fixed Fee for the complete range of interviews.
 As a specialist high-end law firm with skilled and experienced lawyers, we do not undertake any work on a Public Funded (Legal Aid) basis.

-Our fees for interviews start from £500+VAT however, the fee we charge for each interview is individually set and based on the location, the type of offence and the work involved, if you would like an accurate fee for representation at a voluntary interview, please call us on 0345 222 9955 or complete our Contact Form.
+Our fees for interviews range from £500+VAT to £1500+VAT, however the fee we charge for each interview is individually set and based on the location, the type of offence and the work involved, if you would like an accurate fee for representation at a voluntary interview, please call us on 0345 222 9955 or complete our Contact Form.